Mastering the Mental Game: How Mental Training Can Improve Your Golf Performance and Lower Your Handicap

-Common Golf Issues:
+Common Golf Issues

-* Major fluctuations in form and consistency, day to day / week to week
+• Fluctuations in form and consistency, day to day / week to week

-* Recurring issues during your round
+• Recurring issues during performance

-* Wavering focus or stroke issues
+• Wavering focus or stroke issues

-* Not reaping enough rewards from all your practice
+• Not getting rewards from your practice

-* Experiencing anxiety before hitting difficult shots
+• Experiencing anxiety before hitting difficult shots

 The slump that Tiger Woods experienced was a classic example of how much our mental outlook can affect our golf - even when our physical game and swings remain unchanged.